xcart/xc5-manual/en/look_and_feel/index.md

 ---
+lang: en
+layout: article_with_sidebar
+updated_at: '2017-01-15 07:27 +0400'
 identifier: ref_bzUBJufx
-updated_at: 2015-12-21 00:00
-layout: article_with_sidebar
-lang: en
-title: 'Look and feel'
+title: Look and feel
 categories:
   - home
 order: 20
 icon: paint brush
 description: Make your shop one of a kind applying slick and stylish themes and tweaks
+published: true
 ---